Relightable Neural Actor with Intrinsic Decomposition and Pose Control

 \subsection{Evaluation}

 \textbf{Metrics}.
 For quantitative evaluation, we report results on the PSNR, SSIM and LPIPS metrics~\cite{zhang2018perceptual}, comparing the rendered relight results with the ground-truth images from our dataset.
 Importantly, our work is the first to be able to report such metrics on a real dataset since no previous dataset in the literature provided a real human recorded under different and known light conditions.
-Furthermore, since the only method in the literature capable of reposing a human under new light conditions does not provide implementation~\cite{iqbal2023rana}, we defined two baselines for comparisons.

 \textbf{Baselines}.
-Our two baselines are based on our controllable geometry model (\cref{sec:method_geometry}) and on the obtained normal and visibility, as discussed in Secs.~\ref{sec:method_normals} and \ref{sec:method_visibility}.
+Since the only method in the literature capable of reposing a human under new light conditions does not provide implementation~\cite{iqbal2023rana}, and Relighting4D \cite{chen2022_Relighting4D} is not able to perform inference for new poses, we defined two baselines for a fair comparison.
+Our baselines are derived from Neural Actor~\cite{liu2021neural} and adapted to perform intrinsic decomposition based on the obtained normal and visibility information, as discussed in Sec.~\ref{sec:method_normals}.
 However, instead of using NormalNet and VisibilityNet to obtain these components, we densely sample the neural field and perform morphological inpainting to obtain dense UV maps.
-The first baseline, referred to as \textit{Neural Actor+IR}, is an extension of Neural Actor~\cite{liu2021neural} to predict the albedo and rough components instead of RGB color directly from the deformed canonical space $\mathbf{x}_{n}=(x,y,z)$ (see \cref{fig:method}).
-The second baseline, \textit{Neural Actor+IR+Tex}, also takes as input the texture features $\psi$ as a conditioning for predicting the albedo and rough values.
-In both cases, the predictor is a standard NeRF MLP with 8 layers.
+The first baseline, referred to as \textit{Neural Actor+IR}, predicts the albedo and roughness components instead of RGB color directly from the deformed canonical space $\mathbf{x}_{n}=(x,y,z)$ (see \cref{fig:method}).
+The second baseline, \textit{Neural Actor+IR+Tex}, takes as input the texture features $\psi$ as a conditioning for predicting the albedo and roughness values.
+In both cases, the predictor is a NeRF MLP with 8 layers.